SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 In Swift, structures can:

-* Define properties to store values
+* Define properties to store values, as described in :doc:`Properties`.
-* Define methods to provide functionality
+* Define methods to provide functionality, as described in :doc:`Methods`.
-* Define subscripts to provide access to their values using subscript syntax
+* Define subscripts to provide access to their values using subscript syntax, as described in :doc:`Subscripts`.
-* Define initializers to set up their initial state
+* Define initializers to set up their initial state, as described in :doc:`Initialization`.
-* Be extended to provide added functionality
+* Be extended to provide added functionality, as described in :doc:`Extensions`.
-* Conform to protocols to implement a shared abstraction or cooperate with a default implementation
+* Conform to protocols to implement a shared abstraction or cooperate with a default implementation, as described in :doc:`Protocols``.

-For more information, see
-:doc:`Properties`, :doc:`Methods`, :doc:`Subscripts`, :doc:`Initialization`,
-:doc:`Extensions`, and :doc:`Protocols`.

 .. _Structures_StructureSyntax: